 Find out how 95% mortgages work, what the risks are, and how to increase your chances of getting one.

 If you're a first-time buyer a 95% mortgage is likely to appeal to you, as it means you'll only need a 5% deposit.
 But 95% mortgages come with risks, and lenders usually have stricter rules about who they'll offer one to.

 What is a 95% mortgage?

-In the current environment, lenders have quite strict criteria.
+At the moment, lenders have quite strict criteria for 95% mortgages.

 Good credit record

 You need a clean credit file, with a good record for paying bills, rent and other borrowing, like loans and credit cards, on time.
 Ensuring that you're registered on the electoral roll is a quick and easy way of boosting your credit rating.